Meiji era: Early Meiji period (1868–77)

 In 1854, after US Navy Commodore Matthew C. Perry forced the signing of the Treaty of Kanagawa, Japanese elites took the position that they needed to modernize the state's military capacities, or risk further coercion from Western powers.
-The Tokugawa shogunate did not officially share this point of view, however, as evidenced by the imprisonment of the Governor of Nagasaki, Shanan Takushima for voicing his views of military reform and weapons modernization.

 In 1868, the Japanese government established the Tokyo Arsenal.
-This arsenal was responsible for the development and manufacture of small arms and associated ammunition.
 The same year, Ōmura Masujirō established Japan's first military academy in Kyoto. Ōmura further proposed military billets be filled by all classes of people including farmers and merchants.
 The shōgun class, not happy with Ōmura's views on conscription, assassinated him the following year.

 In 1870, Japan expanded its military production base by opening another arsenal in Osaka.
 The Osaka Arsenal was responsible for the production of machine guns and ammunition.
-Also, four gunpowder facilities also were opened at this site.
+Also, four gunpowder facilities were opened at this site.
 Japan's production capacity gradually expanded.

 In 1872, Yamagata Aritomo and Saigō Jūdō, both new field marshals, founded the Corps of the Imperial Guards.
-This corps was composed of the warrior classes from the Tosa, Satsuma, and Chōshū clans.
 Also, in the same year, the hyobusho (war office) was replaced with a War Department and a Naval Department.
 The samurai class suffered great disappointment the following years, when in January the Conscription Law of 1873 was passed.
-This law required every able-bodied male Japanese citizen, regardless of class, to serve a mandatory term of three years with the first reserves and two additional years with the second reserves.
 This monumental law, signifying the beginning of the end for the samurai class, initially met resistance from both the peasant and warrior alike.
 The peasant class interpreted the term for military service, ketsu-eki (blood tax) literally, and attempted to avoid service by any means necessary.
 Avoidance methods included maiming, self-mutilation, and local uprisings.
-The samurai were generally resentful of the new, western-style military and at first, refused to stand in formation with the peasant class.